PerimeterX/perimeterx-node-express/README.md

 ```

 #### <a name="filterByUserAgent"></a> Filter Traffic by User Agent
-An array of user agents that are always filtered and not validated by the PerimeterX Worker.
+An array of user agents that are always filtered and not validated by the PerimeterX middleware.

 **Default:** Empty